-It is expected that the Fellow will return to his/her NHRI and thereby strengthen the organization’s capacity in international human rights.
+It is expected that the Fellow will return to his/her country/NHRI and thereby strengthen the organization’s capacity in international human rights.

 OHCHR and the National Institutions and Regional Mechanisms Section stand to gain from this fellowship programme, both in terms of substantive expertise, experience of working within a NHRI, as well as through the development of a solid and extensive network of contacts with staff in NHRIs.

 The Fellow will be working in NIRMS under the guidance and supervision of the Chief of Section, for a period of 6 months.
 The Fellow will contribute to the Section’s work through:

 - assisting in planning and coordinating activities related to partnerships and capacity building activities with national human rights institutions;

 - conducting substantive research and analysis of developments concerning NHRIs in countries assigned to him/her;

 - contributing to the mainstreaming of the work regarding national human rights institutions including support for United Nations Country Teams;

 - writing a variety of reports, communications, briefings, statements, etc., including to policy-making bodies;

 - reviewing, recording and consolidating information on best practices and lessons learned from technical co-operation projects or field operations in the field of national institutions;

 - assisting to develop and evaluate national, regional and/or global technical co-operation projects for national institutions, as required;